kouber/pg_sqlog/README.md

 * `sqlog.set_date([timestamp])` - a function to control the `sqlog.log` _filename_ option.
 Once set to a given date, it stays that way until another call to it.
 Note that calling this function will influence the contents of the `sqlog.log` table for all the other concurrent sessions as well (if any).
 * `sqlog.duration(text)` - extracts the query duration from the _message_ field in milliseconds.
 * `sqlog.preparable_query(text)` - replaces all the possible arguments of a query found in the _message_ field with question marks, thus providing a preparable query, effectively grouping similar queries together.
+* `sqlog.summary(text, int [, int])` - strip meta data from the query and display the first N, the last N, or both characters of it.
+By default the first 30 and the last 30 characters will be shown.
+If -1 is passed for the second argument, no trimming will occur.
 * `sqlog.temporary_file_size(text)` - extracts the file size of each temporary file that has been created and logged, according to the `log_temp_files` configuration option.
 Pass `sqlog.message` as argument.
 * `sqlog.autovacuum([timestamp])` - a [set returning](https://www.postgresql.org/docs/current/static/functions-srf.html) function, giving human readable report of the _autovacuum_ runs for a given day.
 Calls `sqlog.set_date()` implicitly.
 * `sqlog.autoanalyze([timestamp])` - a [set returning](https://www.postgresql.org/docs/current/static/functions-srf.html) function, giving human readable report of the _autoanalyze_ runs for a given day.
 Calls `sqlog.set_date()` implicitly.